 Featured on the Harvard Law School Forum on Corporate Governance

-Hiding in Plain Sight: The Global Implications of Manager Disclosure with Richard Evans, Miguel Ferreira, and Pedro Matos
+Hiding in Plain Sight: The Global Implications of Manager Disclosure with Richard Evans and Miguel Ferreira

 Featured on the Columbia Law School Blue Sky Blog